 SUPPORTING TRANSLATIONAL HEART DISEASE RESEARCH

 Program Focus and Overview: The Harold S. Geneen Charitable Trust Awards Program for Coronary Heart Disease Research supports research in the area of the prevention of coronary heart disease or circulatory failure, and improving care for these patients.
 The Program focuses on basic and translational scientific research.
 Clinical studies are currently ineligible.
+Institutions with current awardees are ineligible.

 In accordance with Mr. Geneen’s directives the Program supports smaller, mid-sized institutions “rather than major universities or medical complexes which have a demonstrated capacity to raise funds from the public generally.”